Shangri-La Dialogue to resume this year: Ng Eng Hen

-SINGAPORE - The annual Shangri-La Dialogue will resume this year as more effective safety measures are in place and more people are vaccinated, Defence Minister Ng Eng Hen said in a Facebook post on Monday (Jan 18) evening.
+The annual Shangri-La Dialogue will resume this year, as more effective safety measures are in place and more people are vaccinated, Defence Minister Ng Eng Hen said in a Facebook post yesterday.

 "The Shangri-La Dialogue will resume this year.
 As with previous years, the Sherpa Meeting - a prelude to the main Shangri-La Dialogue where ministerial and senior defence officials meet to discuss relevant security issues - kicked off today," Dr Ng said.

-Dr Ng added that at the Sherpa Meeting, more than 200 defence officials and non-governmental experts are meeting both physically and through video conferencing.
+He added that at the Sherpa Meeting, more than 200 defence officials and non-governmental experts are meeting both physically and through videoconferencing.

-Simultaneously, stringent precautionary measures such as safe distancing, mask-wearing, temperature-taking, grouping and regular disinfection of common areas are enforced.
-Plexi-glass dividers have been placed in the conference and meal areas.
+Simultaneously, stringent precautionary measures such as safe distancing, mask wearing, temperature taking and regular disinfection of common areas are enforced.
+Plexi-glass dividers have been placed in conference and meal areas.

 The Shangri-La Dialogue will be one of several high-profile meetings and conferences taking place in Singapore this year.

-Another landmark event, the World Economic Forum (WEF), will be held from May 25 to 28 this year, with top political, business and academic leaders gathering to discuss global issues.
+Another landmark event, the World Economic Forum (WEF), will be held from May 25 to 28, with top political, business and academic leaders gathering to discuss global issues.

 They will have to undergo pre-departure and on-arrival Covid-19 tests, and observe safe management measures.